About Me - Jason A. Martin

 More Than Code

-Shortly after I got started professionally, I decided to move away from someone else’s hosting (Earthlink.net, etc) and I got a machine (BSD) connected to the Internet via a T1 (yeah, it was expensive).
+Shortly after I got started professionally, I decided to move away from someone else's hosting (Earthlink.net, etc) and I got a machine (freeBSD) connected to the Internet via a T1 (yeah, it was expensive).
 This was about 1995.
 I knew nothing about what a server actually was, how to make one or anything.
 All I knew is I was at a command prompt and needed to show things to people on a website.
 I was tired of the dreded tilde url.

 And so my baptism by fire began.
 I quickly learned Unix (hahah ok, enough to get things moving) and spent many years in the joy that is building Apache from scratch (along with PHP/MySql).
 While it was great back then, I sure do appreciate today's life of spinning up machines in seconds.

-Later I learned more about security as some fun stuff went down.
+Later I learned more about security as some fun stuff went down (redacted. :D).

-As a side note, I’m self-taught.
+As a side note, I'm self-taught and a lifelong learning.
 I consider myself one of those lucky people who gets to work with their passion/hobby.
-I’m a nut who gladly drops money all the time on books/training.
-I honestly don’t know what I’d do if the world was suddenly without tech.
+I'm a nut who gladly drops money all the time on books/training.
+I honestly don't know what I'd do if the world was suddenly without tech.
 Most likely I'd be trying to figure out how to optimize the delivery of goods via raidroad or a government spy (still dream of being with the DoD, NSA and so on).